How to Become a Pediatrician: A Step-by-Step Guide For Your Medical Career

 3. Take the MCAT and Apply to Medical School

-The Medical College Admission Test (MCAT), conducted by the Association of American Medical Colleges (AAMC), is a prerequisite for medical school for U.S. students.
+The Medical College Admission Test (MCAT), conducted by the Association of American Medical Colleges (AAMC), is a medical school prerequisite for U.S. students.
 The MCAT consists of standardized multiple-choice questions and produces a final score, which is a key factor in medical school admissions.
 Students typically take the MCAT exam in the final year of their undergraduate program before applying to medical school.

 4. Complete Medical School

-Medical students must complete four years of medical school, split evenly into Basic Science and Clinical Medicine portions.
-Basic Science encompasses classroom and laboratory-based learning, while Clinical Medicine allows students to gain hands-on training with patients in hospital settings during rotations across various specialties, including pediatrics.
+Medical students must complete four years of medical school, split evenly into the Basic Science and Clinical Medicine programs.
+Basic Science encompasses classroom and laboratory-based learning on campus, while Clinical Medicine allows students to gain hands-on training with patients in hospital settings during North American rotations across various specialties, including pediatrics.

 5. Pursue a Pediatric Residency Program

-Find out more about medical residency here.
+Learn more about medical residency.

 6. Pursue Board Certification and Fellowship